Is Going Gluten-Free a Greener Way To Go?

-According to Coeliac Australia, just 1 in 70 of the country's population suffer from some form of coeliac disease, necessitating the need for them to adopt a gluten-free diet.
-However, greater numbers of Australians are switching to this eating plan, regardless of their dietary needs, as is apparent due to the growing range of gluten-free products.
-Aside from the health benefits of lowering your average wheat intake, there are notable environmental and eco-positive impacts that going gluten can bring to our planet.
+According to Coeliac Australia, just 1 in 70 of the country’s population suffer from some form of coeliac disease, necessitating the need to going gluten-free in their diet.
+However, greater numbers of people are switching to this eating plan, regardless of their dietary needs, as is apparent due to the growing range of gluten-free products.
+Aside from the health benefits of lowering your average wheat intake, there are notable environmental and eco-positive impacts that going gluten-free can bring to our planet.

 Firstly, wheat, which is by far the most common way we consume gluten, is a core staple of industrialised farming.
 This agricultural method is heavily reliant on the use of pesticide, which, when used on a huge commercial scale, can cause harm to more than just pests.
 When sprayed on crops, pesticides can be blown off-course by prevailing winds, flow into streams and rivers with the aid of rainfall and even seep down through the earth into underground water sources.
 Not only that, but some pesticides degrade very slowly, remaining in the environment for many years and passing from one organism to another.